If you’re going to Hanoi for the first time then you’re in for a treat. This big beehive of a city is a place you’ll not soon forget.

 3. Enjoy a traffic-free Hoan Kiem Lake

-Many Hanoi travel guides will tell you to see Hoan Kiem Lake and its small island pagoda.
-But none of them will tell you this: by far the best time to do this is on the weekend evenings!
+Many Hanoi travel blogs will tell you to see Hoan Kiem Lake and its small island pagoda.
+But none of them will tell you this: by far the best time to do this is on the weekend evenings.

 You see, the roads around the lake will be entirely closed to traffic at this time.
 If you know a bit about Hanoi traffic, then you know this is a big deal.

-There will be a kind of fun fair atmosphere.
-Performers give mini concerts and students sit in circles singing songs.
-Groups of women perform synchronized dances by the lakeside — in what seems like some odd some mix of salsa and tai chi.
+There will be a kind of funfair atmosphere all around the lake.
+Performers give mini-concerts and students sit in circles singing songs.
+Groups of women perform synchronized dances by the lakeside, in what seems like some odd some mix of salsa and tai chi.

 Sixteen streets are entirely traffic-free, including Hang Dao Street where you’ll find the weekend night market.
 There you can buy clothing, fake name-brand sunglasses, local crafts, and try cheap street food.

 Try to time your Hanoi stay so that it’s on the weekend, as it’s a rare and wonderful opportunity to enjoy the street life at its most relaxed.
-Afterwards, you can dive straight into the nightlife of the Old Quarter.
+After spending some time by the lake, you can dive straight into the nightlife of the nearby Old Quarter.
+If you’re wondering what else to do in Hanoi, the adjacent night market is always a great bet, too.

 Traffic-free times at Hoan Kiem Lake: Friday to Sunday, starting at around 6 PM.
 The night market kicks off from about 7 PM and lasts until midnight.